Fifth body found in Norway mudslide, five still missing

 The tragedy occurred in the early hours of Wednesday when houses were destroyed and shifted hundreds of metres under a torrent of mud at the village of Ask, 25 kilometres (15 miles) northeast of Oslo.

-"Just before six am a deceased person was found," a police statement said.
+"Just before six am a deceased person was found," Sunday's police statement said.

 The discovery of a fourth body had been made Saturday after three were recovered the day before at the bleak, snow-covered scene at Ask, in Gjerdrum municipality.